 Project Length

-Projects receiving funding through Stream 1 of the Agriculture Water Infrastructure Program can begin as of approval and should be completed within three years of approval.
+Projects receiving funding through Stream 1 of the Agriculture Water Infrastructure Program can begin as of approval and should be completed within three years of approval or before January 15, 2032 – whichever comes first.
 Projects may carry over between fiscal years.

 Have a Question?